 Seeing a therapist for anxiety

 Anxiety is a broad term.
 It can range from anything between cold feet to a full-blown panic attack.
-Fear and anxiety manifest its ugly face in many ways that there are dozens of adjectives to describe it.
+Fear and anxiety manifest their ugly face in many ways, and dozens of adjectives describe them.

 Anxiety is like a debt with compounding interest.
 The longer it stays in your pocket, the heavier it gets.
 The heavier it gets, the harder it is to throw away.
 A vicious circle.

-A person in that situation feels trapped and helpless, it makes them lose hope and further exacerbate the problem.
+A person in that situation feels trapped and helpless; it makes them lose hope and further exacerbates the problem.
 Only a professional will have the time, patience, and understanding to guide a person out of that situation.

-One of the most common reasons why a person breaks down with depression, anxiety, and other reasons is a bad breakup.
-Only people who truly cared about their relationship and imagined a future with their partner will go through it.
+One of the most common reasons a person breaks down with depression, anxiety, and other reasons is a bad breakup.
+Only people who truly care about their relationship and imagine a future with their partner will go through it.
 The pain and anger would not last very long if the relationship were purely physical.

 Assuming that a person did lose their most important life investment, it takes a very strong person to pick themselves up from it and continue moving forward.
 Unfortunately, not everyone has that kind of fortitude.